weixuanxxv/wx_webapi_assignment1_l1/README.md

 deletestudentbyid(4);

 ```
-- if id given dosen't exists in `studentarray` it will be return:
+- if id given doesn't exist in `studentarray` it will be return:
  ```js
 No student deleted as id can't be found
 ```

 ## checkgradeawarded
-- `checkgradeawarded`: This Function is meant for giving a grade based on the student Score.
-For example if they score 90 the graded awarded will be A
+- `checkgradeawarded`: This Function is meant to give a grade based on the student Score.
+For example, if they score 90 the grade awarded will be A
-- `checkgradeawarded(1)`: Call this function to check student grade based on their id, afterwards they will retrieve the score and give a grade based on the conditions declared in `studentdata.js`.
+- `checkgradeawarded(1)`: Call this function to check student grades based on their id, afterwards they will retrieve the score and give a grade based on the conditions declared in `studentdata.js`.
 ```js
 checkgradeawarded(1)

 ```
-- if id given dosen't exists in `studentarray` it will be return:
+- if id given doesn't exist in `studentarray` it will be return:
  ```js
 Student not found
 ```

 ## getAverageGrade
-- `etAverageGrade`: This Function is meant checking the average score of all students in a school
+- `etAverageGrade`: This Function is meant to check the average score of all students in a school
 - `getAverageGrade("SBM")`: Call this function to get the average grade all students scored in the school "SBM".
 ```js
 getAverageGrade("SBM");